 - Click the pencil icon to enable the transcript editor.

-- Locate the text you would like to edit by scrolling down the transcript or clicking through the video.
+- Locate the text you want to edit by scrolling down the transcript or clicking through the video.

-- Once you have found a line of text to edit, click into the text box and make any necessary changes.
+- Once you have found a line of text to edit, click on the text box and make any necessary changes.